Till Death Unites Us

 Till Death Unites Us is the fourth full-length studio album by the Finnish melodic death metal band Norther.
 It was released on 25 January 2006 through Spinefarm Records.
-The album has no cover song, while most other Norther releases include such a song; this release marks their first studio album to not include a cover song.
+This release marks their first studio album to not include a cover song in any of its releases.
 The song "Scream" was released as a CD single.

 Track listing

 (These tracks are taken from Solution 7.)